 If you notice a HAB occurring or are not sure, please use caution and do not recreate in the pond.
 Keep your pets on leashes to control your animal’s contact with potential HABs.

 The Nantucket HAB monitoring team performs VISUAL HAB inspections for the above mentioned ponds.
-HAB sampling and testing is only performed by the TON for Hummock, Long, Miacomet, and Sesachacha Ponds.
+HAB sampling is only performed by the TON for Hummock, Long, Miacomet, and Sesachacha Ponds.

 The duration of a HAB occurrence is dependent on a number of factors, including physical and biological conditions, and therefore is not possible to predict in advance.